-If you're applying for a proof of Canadian citizenship certificate today — the document you need to get a Canadian passport by descent — IRCC's published service standard is 12 months.
+If you're applying for a proof of Canadian citizenship certificate today — the document you need to get a Canadian passport by descent — IRCC's published service standard is 15 months.
 That's not a worst-case scenario.
 It's the current estimate.
 Last July it was five months.
-The queue has roughly tripled in ten months, and it's almost entirely because of Americans applying under Bill C-3.
+The queue has nearly quadrupled in eleven months, and it's almost entirely because of Americans applying under Bill C-3.

 That timing matters.
 A proof of citizenship certificate is the gating document for a Canadian passport — you can't apply for the passport until you have the certificate in hand.
-If you file on May 17, 2026, IRCC's forward-looking model says you'll see the document around May 2027.
+If you file in June 2026, IRCC's forward-looking model says you'll see the document around September 2027.
 The application itself takes minutes to prepare.
 The wait is the whole story.

-IRCC's official processing times page refreshed the proof of citizenship estimate this month to 12 months, according to CIC News.
+IRCC's official processing times page refreshed the proof of citizenship estimate on June 8 to 15 months, according to CIC News.
 The trajectory over the past year tells the story:

-Over 14,000 new applicants joined the queue in the past month alone.
+Over 11,600 new applicants joined the queue between May 12 and June 8 — roughly 400 per day.
 IRCC's processing time is a forward-looking projection, not a backward-looking average — it's calculated from the current inventory size, staffing capacity, and expected new intake.
-That means the number can move quickly when intake spikes, and it has been moving in one direction for ten consecutive months.
+The number has moved in one direction for eleven consecutive months, and the June jump of 3 months in a single cycle is the largest single-month increase since the Bill C-3 intake surge began.

 Why Americans are driving this